March & April 2019

 Clothes that where easy to wear fitted straight into the lives of the wearer.
 A Rose pink sailor style dress could be worn on sunshine days across the world and hits the mark in creating a fun look for Quant’s burgeoning young client base.
 Fun and practicality are two things that return as recurring themes again and again.
 Although Quant was determined to take on the fashion Houses of Paris and show that all women could aspire and be fashionable aside from the rich few, she does perhaps make a nod to the irreverence of Haute Couture pioneer Elsa Schiaparelli in the swimsuit piece showing the model walking a Lobster on a dog lead.
 The combination of the Victorian bathing suit and the impossible idea of a sea creature pet perhaps speaks to the ludicrous history of women’s fashion; for centuries women had been dressed by men, largely for men.

-Rich and poor alike, women had had little choice and where only in the early generations of experiencing economic independence.
+Women of all walks of life had had little choice and were in the advanced guard of a generation experiencing economic independence.
+Interstingly whereas the 18th century had brought many women freedom to travel and own businesses and work, the 19th century and following decades of the early 20th seemed to keep women in a guilded cage of sorts.
 Quant was dressing a young generation of women, many of whom were working and buying their own clothes with a freedom that their mothers and grandmothers may not have known.
 The designer knew that she was dressing women with busy lives who also wanted to enjoy themselves.
 There are lots of pieces that we now describe as ‘day-to-evening’ looks and a grey dress emulating the pin-stripe look in it’s linear weave shows the modern women ready for the world of work.
-A dropped waist cocktail dress in Blue floral print combines the best of the simplicity of the 1920s that was brought back in the 1950’s, 60’s and 80’s to memorable effect and this dress could be easily worn today.
+A dropped waist cocktail dress in Blue floral print combines the best of the simplicity of the 1920's that was brought back in the 1950’s, 60’s and 80’s to memorable effect and this dress could be easily worn today.
 The dropped waist is used with a pleated skirt in a mustard Yellow has hints of the tennis and croquet uniform of the summer whilst looking appropriate for the office and a drinks party too.
 A relaxed polka dot pyjama suit is another look that could be worn through the summer.
 Also although made nearly 5 decades ago the power of Quant’s influence is very evident in that this outfit looks like it could be seen in a boutique today.

 A White lace cocktail dress tied at the waist with a Baby Blue ribbon is perfect piece of occasion wear that is genuinely timeless, you could wear it today and in years to come and if pieces like this are still out there in the world, hopefully they are in number, it could be passed through a family and cherished.
 A Rose Pink satin silk cocktail dress tied as the waist with a sash featuring a Rose knot at the waist side creates the magic of the Haute Couture atelier at a fraction of the price for the client.
 This look could have been bought off the peg with minimal fuss after a try-on in store and worn straight out to a party or put into the case for a weekend away in the country.
 It would hold its own against any designer pieces when it was created and even still today, which is quite an achievement.
 Many designer dresses from the 1960’s can be worn as vintage but few look as contemporary as this does and those that do, I would say Dior, Balenciaga and Givenchy Haute Couture will be quite expensive to acquire now.